IR-2011-117: IRS Releases Guidance on Foreign Financial Asset Reporting

-Duke Law Firm, P.C.
+Duke law firm, P.C.

 We represent clients in worthwhile opportunities by utilizing our knowledge, experience and expertise to make a difference.

-J. Richard Duke - Click for more info
+J. Richard Duke

 Principal of Duke Law Firm, P.C.